Department of Counselling and Psychology Course Outline

 After completing the course, students should be able to:

-2. Organize such knowledge in a social scientific fashion; and display recognition of some of the scientific research evidence that is available concerning the matter being studied;
+of the scientific research evidence that is available concerning the matter being studied;

-3. Initiate critical examination of the various attempts made by theorists and researchers to understand sexuality and its relation to human development;
+3. Examine the various attempts made by theorists and researchers to understand sexuality

-4. Discuss critically the complexity of sexuality, and the interactions of biological, psychological and sociocultural factors with regard to the topics discuss in class;
+4. Discuss critically and confidently the complexity of sexuality, and the interactions of

 Assessment